robinbaxon/riff-challenge-draft/README.md

 # riff-challenge-draft
 Determine contestant order and setup in the Riff Challenge (tm)

-A really nifty tool to have when trying to determine who challenges who in the Riff Challenge competition
+A really nifty tool to have when trying to determine order and wildcard theme in the Riff Challenge competition